-Legal Separation: Although in some isolated instances a legal separation is possible, it is not generally used and we will be happy to discuss the details of a legal separation with you if the facts or circumstances suggest its consideration.
+Legal Separation: Although in some isolated instances a legal separation is possible, it is not generally used.
+We will be happy to discuss the details of a legal separation with you if the facts or circumstances make sense.
 If you are not ready for dissolution of marriage but you want to talk things over with someone, we would be happy to do so, but probably will recommend counseling services and not legal services.

 3. Do I have to live in Missouri to file for a Divorce in Missouri?

 Residence Requirements: Prior to filing your Petition for dissolution of marriage, you must have resided within the State of Missouri for 90 days.
 Your spouse need not be a resident of the State of Missouri.

 4. How to I start the Process of Divorce?

 Starting the Proceedings: The first step is the preparation and filing of a Petition.
 The Petition states the names and ages of the husband, wife and all children born or adopted during the marriage; when and where you married and when you separated; that the residence requirement has been satisfied; and other information relating to custody and residence of children for the past five years and information concerning any prior actions affecting their custody; and that your marriage should be dissolved.
 It also asks the Court to name the parent or other party who is to have primary care, custody and control of the minor children, and if you and your spouse cannot agree, to provide for support, visitation, property division, attorney’s fees and court costs.
 If your spouse has already filed, be sure to bring a copy of the Petition — especially if you have been served by the sheriff.

 5. Do I have to separate from my spouse for a divorce?